Asian American Psychologist

 Other formative clinical experiences:

-• Providing short-term therapy and brief assessments in a primary care setting
+Providing short-term therapy and brief assessments in a family medicine clinic

 Why I Became a Psychologist

 There’s a lot to my own story, as there is to yours.
 I want to be clear that being a psychologist doesn’t mean I’m perfect or have it all figured out.
-I’m doing the work myself.
+I’m doing the work myself and I’m always growing.
 And I know how crucial it’s been to have a good therapist contain and guide my work.

-I started my career in mental health by getting a Master’s in counseling but knew before the program was over that I needed more training to be the therapist I really wanted to be.
+I started my career in mental health by getting a Master’s in counseling but knew before the program was over that I needed more training to be the therapist I really wanted to be—a masterful clinician who works deeply.
 Had I known how arduous a Ph.D. really was, I might have changed my mind, so maybe it was a good thing that I entered a Ph.D. program with some naïveté.
 My Ph.D. program was long and took me to a part of the country that really challenged me (southern New Mexico) because it was so different from any other place I’d lived.
-But ultimately, I grew a lot and feel grateful because this learning gave me the tools to support my clients today.
-This education helps me connect mental health concerns to issues of class, race, language, gender, sexual orientation, and intergenerational trauma.
-I know how privileged I am to have received this level of education and I’m committed to giving away what I’ve learned.
+Ultimately, I grew a lot and feel grateful because this learning gave me the tools to support the clients in my practice today.
+This education helped me connect mental health concerns to issues of class, race, language, gender, sexual orientation, and intergenerational trauma.
+It’s a privilege to attain this level of higher education and I’m committed to giving away what I’ve learned.

 Why I Started My Practice